A fable about

 ABSTRACT:

-Triple Entry BookkeepingTM is an accounting methodology that incorporates the non-financial impacts of commercial transactions.
-These externalities, whether positive or negative, are by definition not reflected in conventional accounting methodologies, and therefore often excluded from market prices and asset valuations.
+Triple Entry Bookkeeping™ is an accounting methodology that incorporates the non-financial impacts of commercial transactions.
+These economic externalities – positive or negative – are not reflected in conventional accounting methodologies.
+They are often excluded from market prices and financial asset valuations.
 Such omissions can result in market failure if price sensitive decisions are disconnected from their broader societal consequences.

 Download the full paper here